Funding for your support

 What evidence will I need?

-If you are physically disabled, have a sensory impairment or have a mental-health condition, will need to provide medical evidence of your condition, such as a letter from your doctor or an appropriate specialist.
-The medical evidence should state the nature of your disability and should also explain how the condition affects you on a daily basis.
+If you are physically disabled, or have a sensory impairment, a long-term medical condition or a mental health difficulty, you will need to provide medical evidence of your condition, such as a letter from your doctor or an appropriate specialist.
+The medical evidence should state the nature of your disability and should explain how the condition affects you on a daily basis.
+To try to make the process easier for students, Student Finance England (SfE) have developed a form to take to your GP or other medical professional.
+The form asks all the relevant questions.